 An operations support system (OSS) is a software component that enables a service provider to monitor, control, analyze, and manage the services on its network.
 These types of software applications, along with a business support system (BSS), support most customer-facing activities, including ordering, billing, and support.

-The development and implementation of OSS systems often involves information technology (IT) expertise as well as the help of integrators that can ensure the software works with network infrastructure to pass on important information about the fulfillment and delivery of services.
+The development and implementation of OSS systems often involve information technology (IT) expertise as well as the help of integrators that can ensure the software works with network infrastructure to pass on important information about the fulfillment and delivery of services.

 OSS and BSS Integration